ktsu-dev/Extensions/README.md

 - **Collection Extensions**
   - `AddMany`: Adds items from an enumerable to a collection
+  - `ReplaceWith`: Replaces all items in a collection with items from an enumerable
   - `ToStringCollection`: Converts a collection to a collection of strings

 - **Dictionary Extensions**